6aniel/6aniel/README.md

 ## Hi there 👋

-I'm currently a Combined Economics and Statistics student at UBC and am interested in Computational Social Science, with a special interest in using statistical methods to explore policy making.
+📚 My name is Daniel and I am a Combined Economics and Statistics student at UBC and am interested in Computational Social Science, with a special interest in using statistical methods to explore policy making.

+🧑🏻‍💻 I'm currently brushing up on using geo spatial data in Python and am learning Mesa, a python framework for agent-based modeling!

 <!--
 **6aniel/6aniel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.